TheMMcOfficial/cups-for-openwrt/README.md

 # CUPS for Openwrt/LEDE
-If you want to install cups on your openwrt/openwrt-LEDE router to share a usb printer or to enable airprint on your usb/network printer follow these steps.
+If you want to install cups on your openwrt/openwrt-LEDE router to share a usb printer over network or to enable airprint on your usb/network printer follow these steps.
 If you follow these step you will be able to print via an ios device, android, macos, linux and windows.

 ### Step 1
 Find the "Platform" of your router on the openwrt. https://wiki.openwrt.org/toh/start